DarkGhostHunter/Laralerts/README.md

 ];
 ```

+> For your safety, the Alerts serialize and unserialize as `array`, so you don't have to worry about storage concerns.
+In prior versions, the whole Alert Bag was included, which added a lot of overhead.

-#### Default Type
+#### Type

 The default type of the Alerts in the Application.
-You can use any of the method names, like `success` or `info`.
+You can use any of the [included type names](#alert-type), like `success` or `info`.
 You can override the type anytime when you create an Alert manually.

 ```php
 <?php